symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 It should list the URIs of all people stored in the SD People knowledge base.
 Compare your output with that from <http://symbolicdata.org:8890/sparql>

+Adapt the Perl files in the src/vsql directory for several standard service tasks.
+E.g., to load the data into your Virtuoso database, call

+` perl loaddata.pl | isql-vt 1111 dba YourVerySecretPassword`

 ### Useful remarks

 Adapt at least the items ServerPort in the Parameters section (default 1111), the ServerPort in the HTTPSection (default 8890) and the DirsAllowed. **Different databases have to use different ports.**